Flevy Management Insights Case Study

 Another insight gained was the importance of data governance in the design of the new dashboard.
 Establishing clear guidelines for data quality and consistency is critical for reliable visualizations, as emphasized by research from Gartner.

-To improve the effectiveness of implementation, we can leverage best practice documents in Chart Design.
-These resources below were developed by management consulting firms and Chart Design subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Chart Design templates below that were developed by management consulting firms and Chart Design subject matter experts.

 Chart Design Deliverables